-We offer an informal mediation service to consumers whose disputes with businesses fall within our jurisdiction.
+We offer an informal complaint resolution service to Washington state residents, and to consumers with complaints about businesses located in Washington state.
 Through this process, we contact businesses to determine their response to consumer complaints.
-If a firm refuses to respond or to make an adjustment, we cannot compel them to do so.
-We inform consumers of alternatives if our mediation service is not successful.
+If a business refuses to respond or to make an adjustment, we cannot compel them to do so.
+We inform consumers of alternatives if our complaint resolution service is not successful.

 The Attorney General's Office is authorized to bring legal action only in the name of the State of Washington, and is prohibited from serving as an attorney for individual consumers.
 We are further prohibited from giving advice, rendering opinions or interpretations, or conducting research on behalf of individuals or businesses.